Innovation, Transfer, Industry Relations and Entrepreneurship

-Residual stresses have a decisive impact on tool performance, especially in demanding applications.
+Residual stresses have a decisive impact on component and material performance, especially in demanding applications.
 Synchrotron X-ray diffraction (S-XRD) is a powerful, non-destructive method that enables high-resolution measurements deep inside components.
 These insights are not only valuable for science but also critically important for industry, as they influence the lifetime, safety, and overall performance of many parts and products.

 Example residual strain/stress measurement points on drill bits. (source: Scatterin)